MandalaChain/mandala-docs/docs/learn/consensus-mechanism.md

 ## Block Authors

-There are validators on the Mandala Chain who participate in the consensus mechanism to produce the blocks based on validity statements from other validators.
-These validators are called _**block authors;**_ they are selected by **AURA consensus** and can note up to one backable candidate for each block to include in the blockchain.
-A backable candidate included in the chain is considered backed in that fork of the chain.
+On Mandala Chain, collators maintain full nodes for both the Relay Chain and the parachain.
+They aggregate transactions into candidate blocks and produce Proofs-of-Validity (PoVs) for assigned validators to check.
+These collators—referred to as **block authors**—submit their candidates to the Candidate Backing subsystem, where Mandala Chain validators issue “Seconded” or “Valid” statements.
+Once a candidate gathers a quorum of attestations, it becomes _backable_.

-In a Mandala Chain block, block authors will only include candidate receipts that have a parent candidate receipt in an earlier block.
-This ensures the Mandala Chain blocks follow a valid chain.
-Also, the block authors will only include a receipt for which they have an erasure coding chunk, ensuring that the system can perform the next round of availability and validity checks.
+The Relay Chain block author (in this case, Polkadot Relay), then includes at most one backable candidate receipt for Mandala Chain per Relay Chain block; inclusion marks it as _backed_ in that fork.
+Mandala Chain block authors only include candidate receipts whose parent receipt appears in an earlier block, ensuring a valid chain.
+Additionally, they include only those receipts for which they hold an erasure-coding chunk of the PoV data, guaranteeing availability for subsequent validity and availability checks.

 ## Block Production